 No. TVC offers an agnostic approach to virtues.
 We respect the world’s religions, however, we believe a person can practice virtues with or without religion.

-While we may comment on how virtues can empower politicians to be their very “best” TVC is not affiliated with any political organizations.
+While we may comment on how virtues such as Trustworthiness and Truthfulness can empower politicians to be their very “best” TVC is not affiliated with any political organizations.

 How is The V Channel different than other organizations in the social good space?